 The diagnosis of typical male pattern baldness is diagnosed based on the appearance and pattern of hair loss.
 A comprehensive medical history, including a list of medications, history of hair loss, and a thorough scalp examination is performed.
 This evaluates the degree of miniaturization of hair follicles and is done to rule out medical conditions, skin disorders of the scalp or nutritional deficiencies that may lead to hair loss.
 Health and/or skin conditions that could lead to hair thinning or hair loss may be associated with scalp itching, redness, tenderness, skin peeling, hair breakage, patchy hair loss, sudden hair shedding or an unusual pattern of hair loss.
 A scalp biopsy may also be performed if the cause of hair loss is uncertain or there is a concern for scarring alopecia.
 Dr. Yaker utilizes specialized hair and scalp scanning technology to assess the distribution of hair loss, hair architecture, and scalp surface.
 Using a hand-held digital microscope and intelligent trichology software, Dr. Yaker generates a detailed measurement of hair thickness, hair lengths, and how much hair is present in a particular area.
-He can even determine actual and average rates of hair growth and hair shedding.

 Male Hair Loss Treatments

 Thankfully, men’s hair loss can be effectively treated with today’s advanced nonsurgical and surgical treatment options.
 After a diagnosis has been confirmed, Dr. Yaker will create a customized treatment plan depending on one’s hair characteristics, the level of hair loss and the aesthetic goals of the patient.